abhishekTHKUR/headora/README.md

 ### 💥 Headora Theme Overview

-The <a href="https://wiki.ocodecommerce.com/en/Theme/overview" target="_blank" rel="noopener noreferrer"><strong>Headora Theme</strong></a> is a headless eCommerce solution that brings the power of Magento’s GraphQL API together with a blazing-fast Next.js frontend. 🚀 This setup creates **fast**, **scalable**, and **SEO-friendly** eCommerce stores, while giving you the flexibility to customize the UI/UX to your heart's content. 🎨
+The **[Headora Theme](https://wiki.ocodecommerce.com/en/Theme/overview)** is a headless eCommerce solution that brings the power of Magento’s GraphQL API together with a blazing-fast Next.js frontend. 🚀 This setup creates **fast**, **scalable**, and **SEO-friendly** eCommerce stores, while giving you the flexibility to customize the UI/UX to your heart's content. 🎨

 ![Logo](https://dev2.diamondtrov.com/media/home.png)